Elwood Methodist Church

 Throughout the 20th century, Madison County continued to thrive agriculturally.
 Cotton became a major crop, and the county became known for its production and processing.
 The discovery of oil and gas fields further bolstered the economy, providing a new source of wealth and employment opportunities.
 Today, Madison County is a vibrant community that celebrates its rich history while embracing economic diversification and growth.

-This timeline provides a condensed summary of the historical journey of Madison County, Texas.
+This timeline provides a concise overview of the key events in the history of Madison County, Texas.

 • 1837 - Madison County is established as a county in the Republic of Texas